canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 Do you know what are fakes?
 Are stubs and mocks the same thing?
 Do you know if you need any of them?
 Once I made the exact same questions.
 Let's see what are fakes in unit testing.

-**In unit testing, fakes are classes or components that replace external dependencies.
-Fakes simulate successful or failed scenarios to test the logic around the real dependencies they replace.
-Fakes are also called test doubles**.
+**In unit testing, fakes or test doubles are classes or components that replace external dependencies.
+Fakes simulate successful or failed scenarios to test the logic around the real dependencies they replace.**

 The best analogy to understand fakes are flight simulators.
 With a flight simulator, teachers create flight and environment conditions to train and test their pilot students in controlled scenarios.